 Our Top Picks for Home Charging Solutions

-If you’re taking advantage of Ford’s Power Promise program before March 31, you’re already eligible to receive a complimentary Ford Charge Station Pro with home installation.
-It’s a great choice for people who buy or lease the Mustang Mach-E, F-150 Lightning, or E-Transit.
+If you’re taking advantage of Ford’s Power Promise program, you’re already eligible to receive a complimentary Ford Charge Station Pro with home installation.
+It’s a great choice for people who buy or lease either of the two vehicles still covered.

 But what if you’re considering a different EV?
 The options listed below consistently get glowing reviews from homeowners, so they’re a great place to start.